David WorldRemit

 5,000 0 +

-Zepz is a fast-growing international payments firm, delivering affordable online money transfers for customers in 50 markets to remit money to recipients in 150 countries.
-The company sends more than $1.3bn per month and acquires ~100k new customers monthly.
+Zepz is a leading digital remittances provider, delivering affordable online money transfers for customers in 50 markets to remit money to recipients in 130 countries.
+Each month the company acquires ~100,000 new customers and sends more than $1.3 billion.

-In 2021, global remittances in the formal market totalled $589bn, representing 7.3% year-on-year growth4.
-The informal market may be similarly large.
-Despite the size of the market, the P2P cross-border payments market remains predominantly offline and is characterised by high transaction costs and poor customer experience, especially in emerging markets.
+In 2023, global remittances to low and middle-income countries grew by 4% to $669 billion and are expected to reach $690 billion by year end 2024.2 The informal market may be similarly large.
+Despite the size of the market, the P2P cross-border payments market remains largely offline and is characterised by high transaction costs and poor customer experience.

-The global average cost for sending remittances is 6.3%, more than double the target of 3% set by the UN’s Sustainable Development Goal 105.
-In Sub-Saharan Africa that cost is substantially higher at above 8%, due in part to low penetration of formal digital remittance providers and use of black-market money exchangers6.
+The global average cost for sending remittances is 6.2%, more than double the target of 3% set by the UN’s SDG 10.3 In Sub-Saharan Africa that cost is substantially higher at 7.4%, due in part to low penetration of formal digital remittance providers and use of black-market money exchangers.4 Use of digital remittances is growing, now making up 30% of total transactions at an average cost of 4.6%, in comparison to average non-digital remittances at 6.9%.5

 Remittances, Foreign Direct Investments and Official Development Asistance Flows to Low-and-Middle Income Countries 1990-2022 Remittances, Foreign Direct Investments and Official Development Asistance Flows to Low-and-Middle Income Countries 1990-2022